reflectoring/reflectoring.github.io/_posts/solutions/logging/2018-08-03-logging-format-logback.md

 </configuration>
 ```

 Within the `<pattern>` xml tag, we define the logging format.
-The available formats can be looked up in the
+The formats that have been used here can be looked up in the
 [Logback documentation](https://logback.qos.ch/manual/layouts.html).

-However, if we try this logging format, it will not be formatted properly:
+However, if we try out this logging format, it will not be formatted properly:

 ```
 2018-08-03 | 22:04:29.119 | main | DEBUG | o.s.a.f.JdkDynamicAopProxy | ID:          | Creating JDK dynamic proxy: target source is EmptyTargetSource: no target class, static